Overdrawn Directors' Current or Loan Account

 - Taking your full salary but reduce the cash you take out of the business to gradually offset the account.
 So pay yourself 4,000 per month but take 1,000.
 Remember to pay tax on the 4,000!

 - Making lots of profits in future periods to offset it!

 - Use a Company Voluntary Arrangement to restructure the company.
 (KSA Group are experts at this - want to know how to fix the problems your company faces - see our CVA section - the best rescue mechanism).

-What happens in liquidation if we have overdrawn current accounts?
+What happens in liquidation if we have overdrawn current or loan accounts?